nekr0z/matebook-applet/README.md

 The entry that shows current Fn-Lock status is clickable, too, that toggles Fn-Lock (from ON to OFF or vice versa).
 Again, no probing here, so if you change Fn-Lock status by other means (via script or changing 0x08 EC register directly) it will not reflect the change.

 ## Further development
-I have plans to make it possible to utilize [a more general script](https://github.com/aymanbagabas/huawei_ec) to support MateBooks other than MateBook 13.
+A new version of [Huawei WMI driver](https://github.com/aymanbagabas/Huawei-WMI) is nearing release; that version provides a much more straightforward interface to interact with these settings, so no additional scripts and packages will be needed.
+Also, this will have unified interface to support MateBooks other than MateBook 13.
+Work is already in progress to allow applet to work via that driver.

 PRs are most welcome!